 Quick Start

 DUQL (Dangerously Usable Query Language) is a powerful, YAML-based query language designed for data transformation and analysis.
-DUQL is a variant of PRQL with additional usability improvements, focusing primary on readability and the creation of UI-based query experiences.
+DUQL is a variant of with additional usability improvements, focusing primary on readability and the creation of UI-based query experiences.
 This guide will help you understand the basics of DUQL and get you started with writing your own queries.

 A DUQL query typically consists of the following components: